 Root Canals in Tulsa, OK

-Having a root canal treatment with Dr. Angie results in the removal of damage without the typical fear and anxiety associated with this procedure.
+Having a root canal treatment with Dr. Nauman results in the removal of damage without the typical fear and anxiety associated with this procedure.
 Our office is equipped with the tools and techniques that allow our patients to feel comfortable and confident that they are in good hands.
-Dr. Angie administers ample local anesthetic to numb the area before beginning treatment, and uses an electric drill that is very gentle in the removal of decay.
+Dr. Nauman administers ample local anesthetic to numb the area before beginning treatment, and uses an electric drill that is very gentle in the removal of decay.
 Many of our patients comment that this procedure is even easier than having a filling placed!

 Understanding why root canal therapy is needed, and even knowing what to expect from the process, may not be enough to eliminate anxiety.
 If you need restorative care and feel nervous about your treatment, consider taking advantage of oral sedation or nitrous oxide to create a more relaxing experience.